Ab5IITdh/Machine-Learning-Optimization-Algorithms/README.md

 2. Update parameters in the opposite direction of the gradient.
 3. Repeat until convergence.
 ### Gradient Descent With One Parameter

-# Gradient Descent

-Gradient descent is an optimization algorithm that can help us optimize our loss function more efficiently than the "manual" approach we tried above.
-As the name suggests, we are going to leverage the **gradient** of our loss function to help us optimize our model parameters.
-The gradient is just a vector of (partial) derivatives of the loss function w.r.t the model parameters.
-Sounds complicated, but it's not at all (as I'll hopefully show you).

-In plain English, the gradient will tell us two things:

-1. **Which direction** to move our parameter in to decrease loss (i.e., should we increase or decrease its value?)
-2. **How far** to move it (i.e., should we adjust it by 0.1 or 2 or 50 etc.?)

-> If you need a refresher on gradients, check out [Appendix A: Gradients Review](appendixA_gradients.ipynb).

 Let's forget about the intercept now and just work with this simple linear model:
 \[